 There are literally millions of people who use Netflix through a VPN service, yet over the last few weeks they’ve had real problems.
 Although these people obviously have to subscribe to Netflix, they use VPNs to hide their location and gain access to different version of the Netflix library.
 The reason is simple, although the subscription cost is similar wherever you are, the US version of Netflix has much more content that the other locales – if you use a US based IP address then you’ll be able to access that version irrespective of your actual location.
+So basically people are able to access Netflix America in UK and all the extra movies that entails.

 Unfortunately not any more, recently Netflix block VPN services across the board using a new technique not used previously.
 Many of the online media giants try and block people using VPN and proxy services to access their content, with mostly mixed results.
 This is because it’s virtually impossible to completely detect the presence of a VPN, so the usual tactics involving manually locating these services and their addresses, or monitoring for multiple connections on single addresses – then adding them to a block list.
 It’s very time consuming and resource intensive, also it’s easily countered by simply rotating the addresses used on the servers.